dugurca/dugurca.github.io/about.md

 permalink: /about/
 ---

-Hello, I'm Deniz Ugurca.
-I am a software developer.
+Hello, I'm Deniz Ugurca and I am a software developer.
 I mainly program in C/C++, C# and Unity3D.